Note: This article was written about travel in Greece before the COVID-19 pandemic. Find out about current travel restrictions and requirements.

 Your travel planning for the Greek islands is made easier due to the distinctive island chains, each with their own charms.

 The Cyclades – famous for their white and blue houses, windmills, and sandy and volcanic beaches – contain around 220 islands, only 33 of which are inhabited.
 The most famous of the main islands are Santorini and Mykonos.
-For a quieter experience, consider Ios or Milos.
+For a quieter experience, consider Kimolos or Irakleia.
 This island group is approximately 93mi (150km) from Athens.

 The Saronic and Argosaronic islands are lesser known to international travelers, yet shouldn’t be overlooked.
 As they’re the nearest from Athens – an hour’s ferry ride to the beautiful, pine forest island of Aegina – many Athenians have summer homes here and visit on weekends.